-9 viral moments from Taylor Swift’s Eras Tour
+15 viral moments from Taylor Swift’s Eras Tour

 There’s even a special TikTok page called “Taylor Swift — The Eras Tour” that hosts all the top videos and content that creators are making from the shows or inspired by the shows.
 Many fans have been spending weekend nights scouring TikTok and Twitter for the latest news about the show, and many of the moments from the show have gone viral — being viewed by millions of people.

-Here are nine of the viral moments from Swift’s performances that have been making the rounds on Facebook, Instagram, TikTok and Twitter.
+Here are 15 of the viral moments from Swift’s performances that have been making the rounds on Facebook, Instagram, TikTok and Twitter.

 For each show, Swift performs two “surprise songs” from her catalogue — one she performs on guitar, the other on the piano.
 Following that performance, she waves her arms in the air and then swan dives elusively into what looks like right under the stage.
 After she dives, the stage appears to turn into water and show her swimming in her flowy, vibrant dress underneath the giant stage.
 This is a moment that keeps on giving and allowing for more viral versions of the performance.